PureGrain/Grow_Node/README.md

-# Grow Node
+# Grow Node :seedling:

 >This is a simple ESP-12E NodeMCU Shield I designed for my indoor gardening project.
-Hence, Grow Node!
+Hence, Grow Node! :seedling:

 * [Use Case](#use-case)
 * [What Does It Do](#what-does-it-do)